KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 Intro:

 The Dunning Kruger Effect is a cognitive bias, where people with low to no competence in a specific topic overestimate their knowledge and skills.
-People who are competent in specific topics
+On the other hand, People who are competent in specific topics often underestimate their knowledge or skills.

 Body: